courselabs/kubernetes/labs/statefulsets/README.md

 There's one Service with 3 Pod IP addresses, but those Pods can also be  reached using individual domain names.

-📋 Run sleep Pod from `labs/statefulsets/specs/sleep-pod.yaml` and do a DNS lookup for `simple-statefulset` and `simple-statefulset-2.simple-statefulset.default.svc.cluster.local`.
+📋 Run a sleep Pod from `labs/statefulsets/specs/sleep-pod.yaml` and do a DNS lookup for `simple-statefulset` and `simple-statefulset-2.simple-statefulset.default.svc.cluster.local`.

 <details>
   <summary>Not sure how?</summary>